Hilarious dialogue, gorgeous paper-like visuals, engaging combat

 Vague objectives, some aimless backtracking

-In a lot of ways, Paper Mario: Sticker Star is a return to form for the series.
-After a brief detour into trans-dimensional platforming with Wii’s Super Paper Mario, which eschewed many of the role-playing trappings associated with the franchise for a more streamlined design, Sticker Star embraces its RPG heritage, placing a renewed emphasis inderal for treatment of hyperthyroidism on item management and turn-based combat.
+In some ways, Paper Mario: Sticker Star is a return to form for the series.
+After a brief detour into trans-dimensional platforming with Wii’s Super Paper Mario, which eschewed many of the role-playing trappings associated with the franchise for a more streamlined design, Sticker Star embraces its RPG heritage, placing a renewed emphasis on item management and turn-based combat.
 This is sure to come as good news for fans who were disappointed by the series’ Wii outing, but that isn’t the only notable aspect of the game; Sticker Star also introduces plenty of its own innovations to the fold as well, making it a truly unique take on the series and not just a simple retread of its past glories.

 That isn’t to say Sticker Star completely abandons the platforming experiments of Super Paper Mario, though.
 All throughout the game you’ll notice vestiges of the Wii title still lingering in the game design: areas are now divided up into distinct “levels,” which are laid out on a world map reminiscent of Super Mario World; Mario no longer gains experience points by defeating enemies, having instead to find the appropriate items to augment his abilities; and party members have been excised completely from the title, leaving the plumber to tackle the world’s problems by himself (well, to an extent).
 This makes Sticker Star a sort of melange of Super Paper Mario and The Thousand-Year Door, taking the best aspects of each, culling any extraneous elements, and melding them together into an adventure fit for a portable platform.